Modern orthodontia includes a variety of appliances and treatment options, enabling better results and shorter treatment times than ever before.

 While some prefer to keep their orthodontic treatment discreet with clear or ceramic braces or invisible aligners, others opt to have a little fun with colored braces.

-Choosing colored bands for your braces can be a great way to express your personality, school spirit, or to celebrate the holidays.
-You can pick braces colors to go with the color of clothing you wear most often, or those that best compliment your skin tone.
-You can get creative and choose multiple colors, or keep things subdued and stick with clear or silver bands.
+You can choose colored bands to express your personality, school spirit, or to celebrate the holidays.
+Pick braces colors to go with the color of clothing you wear most often, or those that best compliment your skin tone.
+Get creative and choose multiple colors, or keep things subdued and stick with clear or silver bands.
 You can also switch colors at your tightening appointments (approximately every 6-8 weeks), which is great if you’re doing a holiday theme or if you decide you don’t like your current selection.

 If you’d like to experiment with different colors and combinations before your next appointment, check out our Braces Color Chooser.Top ↑